SmileyChris/django-includecontents/docs/icons/styling-with-css-variables.md

 This guide covers advanced techniques for styling icons, particularly using CSS variables to create dynamic, themeable icons that work across the shadow DOM boundary.

+If you are just getting started with icon configuration, begin with the [Icons overview](../icons.md) before diving into these advanced styling patterns.

 ## CSS Variables in Icon Sprites

 When SVG icons are combined into sprites and used via `<use>` elements, normal CSS styling faces limitations due to the shadow DOM boundary.
 However, CSS variables can cross this boundary, enabling powerful styling capabilities.